Debguin452/AskThat/README.md

 ## What is AskThat?

-AskThat is a privacy-first, anonymous messaging platform.
+AskThat is a privacy-first, **anonymous messaging platform**.
 You claim a username, share your personal link anywhere — WhatsApp Status, Instagram Stories, Snapchat, TikTok bio, X — and anyone who visits it can send you a completely anonymous message.
 No accounts required for senders.
 No tracking.
 No breadcrumbs.

 ---